wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.4.1 Externalized Content

-Since external content is separate from the header, it MUST have a unique namefilter derived from a ratchet (to avoid forcing lookups to go through the header).
+Since external content blocks are separate from the header, they MUST have a unique namefilter derived from a random key (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
-See [the relevant algorithm](#44-shared-file-content-access) for more detail.
+See [sharded file content access algorithm](#44-shared-file-content-access) for more detail.

-The skip ratchet counter for externalized content MUST reference the block index, not the version.
-The skip ratchet for the externalized blocks is generated fresh per revision, where the header maintains the temporal access.
-For structural sharing between revisions, decryption pointers ("flattened" derived keys) MUST be used in order to not leak non-shared chunks on that same skip ratchet.
+The block size MUST be at least 1 and at maximum $2^{18} - 12 = 262,322$ bytes, as the maximum block size for IPLD is usually $2^{18}$, but 12 initialization vector bytes need to be prepended to each ciphertext.
+It is RECOMMENDED to use the maximum block size.

+The block count MUST reference the number of blocks the externalized content was split into.

+The externalized content's `key` MUST be regenerated randomly whenever the file content changes.
+If the content stays the same across metadata changes, the content key MAY remain the same across those revisions

+NB: Label namefilters MUST be computed as described in the algorithm for [sharded file content access](#44-sharded-file-content-access).

+Entries in the private forest corresponding to externalized content blocks MUST have exactly one CID as their multi-value.
+This CID MUST refer to a ciphertext with exactly `12 + blockSize` bytes, except for the last block with index `blockCount - 1`.
+The first 12 bytes of the block MUST be an initialization vector, and the rest MUST be the ciphertext.

+If any externalized content blocks exceed the specified `blockSize` or are missing in the private forest despite having a lower index than `blockCount` during file read operations, then these operations MUST produce an error.

 ### 3.1.5 Private Directory

 A private directory MUST contain links to zero or more further nodes.
 Private directories MAY include userland metadata.

-See [§3.2.4 Read Hierarchy](#324-read-hierarchy) for more information about the link structure.
+See the section for [Read Hierarchy](#324-read-hierarchy) for more information about the link structure.

 ### 3.1.6 Pointers & Keys